School of Chemical, Biological and Materials Engineering

 CH E 5843.
 Advanced Chemical Engineering Thermodynamics.3 Credit Hours.

-Prerequisite: CH E 3473, graduate standing in Chemical Engineering, or permission of instructor.
+Prerequisite: CH E 3473 or graduate standing in Chemical Engineering or permission of instructor.
 Advanced thermodynamics as applied to engineering problems and design.
 (F)

 CH E 5960.
 Directed Readings.1-3 Credit Hours.

 1 to 3 hours.
 Prerequisite: graduate standing and permission of department.
 May be repeated; maximum credit twelve hours.
 Directed readings and/or literature reviews under the direction of a faculty member.
 (F, Sp, Su)